Ortus-Solutions/docker-commandbox/README.md

 RUN export FINALIZE_STARTUP=true;$BUILD_DIR/run.sh;unset FINALIZE_STARTUP
 ```

 This created image will contain the authoritative script with its runtime benefits and caveats ( see above ).
-Unlike the multi-stage build above, however , secret expansion will take place prior to image start, with the caveat that any environment variables in existence when finalized script was generated will overwrite the runtime-provided variables or secrets.
+Unlike the multi-stage build above, however , secret expansion will take place prior to image start, with the caveat that _any environment variables in existence when the finalized script was generated will overwrite the runtime-provided variables or secrets_.

 About CommandBox